 There was a procedure for making a complaint, including timescales for responding to complaints and the process for investigation.
 Information about how to make a complaint was displayed in reception and was given to patients on request.
 Information about concerns and complaints would be recorded and there was a complaints log.
-There had been no formal complaints in the last year..
+There had been no formal complaints in the last year.
+We saw team meeting minutes which showed that complaints were not a regular agenda item to make sure that learning from complaints was shared with all staff.
 We saw letters and cards from patients giving compliments about the practice.